DaintyJet/Making-Dos-DDoS-Metasploit-Module-Vulnserver/README.md

       'DefaultTarget'  => 0,
       'DisclosureDate' => 'Mar.
 30, 2022'))
 ```
-*Notice that each attribute and sub attribute element is separated by a comma. **remember** these are arguments to a function or members or a list!*
+*Notice that each attribute and sub attribute element is separated by a comma. **remember** these are arguments to a function or members of a list!*

 #### Datastore
 <a href="https://github.com/rapid7/metasploit-framework/wiki/How-to-use-datastore-options/1ec0c3c29961af66ff2dc3421e7e749a06a07ee4">Datastore</a> is a structure used by the Metasploit framework to configure options in the Metasploit Module.
 As previously mentioned, some of these Datastore objects are from Mixins but we can defined new ones as part of the new module.

-A Datastore object can have the following types. *This is an abridged description, see [this - old Link depicted](https://github.com/rapid7/metasploit-framework/wiki/How-to-use-datastore-options/1ec0c3c29961af66ff2dc3421e7e749a06a07ee4) for more details.
+A Datastore object can have the following types. *This is an abridged description, see [this](https://docs.metasploit.com/docs/development/developing-modules/module-metadata/how-to-use-datastore-options.html) for more details.
 * **OptAddress** \- IPv4 address.
 * **OptAddressRange** \- Range of IPv4 Addresses (ex.
 10.0.3.1/24)
 * **OptBool** \- Stores a boolean options, True or False.